Almora: Demographics

-Culture

 Temples

 Almora has many notable temples, including Kasar Devi, Nanda Devi, Doli Daana, Shyayi Devi, Khakmara, Asht Bhairav, Jakhandevi, Katarmal (Sun Temple), Pataal Devi, Raghunath Mandir, Badreshwar, Banari Devi, Chitai, Jageshwar, Binsar Mahadev, Garhnath and Baijnath.

-Kasar Devi temple constructed in 2nd century CE, was visited by Swami Vivekananda and this area has a Chabad House.
-It's believed that this temple is positioned on the earth’s Van Allen Belt.
-The region surrounding the Kasar Devi Temple has an enormous geomagnetic field, thanks to gaps in bands of radiation.
-As a result, Kasar Devi is endowed with a cosmic energy similar to that of Stonehenge in UK and Machu Pichu in Peru.
+Kasar Devi temple constructed in 2nd century CE, was visited by Swami Vivekananda.
+The area has a Chabad House.

 Rudreshwar Mahadev Temple, near Sanara Ganiya, is dedicated to Lord Shiva.
 It is beside the river Ram Ganga.
 A sun temple (only the second in the world) is at Katarmal, a short distance from the town.
 The temple of Manila Devi, Devi Maa, the family goddess of the Katyuri clan, lies around 85 km from Ranikhet.
 Udaipur a temple of Golu devta is 5 km from Binta near Dwarahat.

-Dunagiri has the highly revered temple of Shakti or Mother Goddess.
-Dunagiri is known as the birthplace of modern-day Kriya Yoga.
-There is a notable temple in Almora district which is in the village of Chaura near Bhaisor Gaun, Someshwar.
-This temple is dedicated to Lord Golu who is considered as a lord of justice in Uttarakhand.
-This temple is about 40 km from Almora town.
-Another temple of Almora district is Airdau which is in Someshwar.
-Someshwar is a tehsil in the Almora district, which is very rich in agricultural ways.